eecs493staff/eecs493staff.github.io/docs/a2-asteroids-menu/README.md

     - default: Normal
 - a close button that transitions back to the landing page (Need JavaScript)
 - Settings should remain the same after closing the panel
+    - Note: When the page is reloaded/refreshed, settings do *not* have to remain the same.

 #### Required